Milo1885/Tease-AI/README.md

 Fixes added from Community Members:

+    Stefaf: Bugfix: Error during CensorshipsSucks, if the window is not maximized

+    Stefaf: BugFix: URL-File Exiting on 404 without writing the gathered data

+    Stefaf: BugFix: Exception on selecting ScriptTabs

+	Stefaf: Various Code Cleanup

 	Stefaf: Bugfix StackOverflowException
 		Added functionallity to prevent Timers from triggering oneself over and over again, while the TickEventHandler is running long procedures.